pyrsia/pyrsia/docs/developers/build_from_source_maven.md

 sidebar_position: 2
 ---

-# Pyrsia demo: build Docker images from source
+# Pyrsia demo: build Maven images from source

 > **Warning:** This tutorial is aimed at developers actively contributing to the
 > Pyrsia codebase.
 If you simply want to use Pyrsia, please have a look at [Configure Maven to use Pyrsia](/docs/tutorials/maven.md)